Skip to main content

 NestJS for backend services that need structure.
 When a project outgrows a few API routes and needs proper dependency injection, request validation, and middleware pipelines, NestJS provides Rails-like structure with full TypeScript support.

-The argument for types used to be abstract: “it catches bugs.”
-In 2025, the argument is concrete: types are the contract layer for your entire application.
+The argument for types can sound abstract: “it catches bugs.”
+In practice, types can serve as a contract layer across an application.

 Database to UI Type Safety